JeffreyBenjaminBrown/vivid/README.md

 * `mtv-earTrain`: ear training
 * `mtv-ji`: music theory

-You don't need a monome to use Montevideo.
 The above are all independent projects -- you don't need a monome to use the language, you don't need the language to use a monome, you don't even need SuperCollider installed to use the music theory piece.
-(The projects that generate sound all rely on SuperCollider, though.)
+(The other three projects generate sound, hence rely on SuperCollider.)

 The first two projects have dedicated README files (linked above).
 I haven't documented the ear training and music theory modules well,